It's Different for Girls (Friday Night Lights): Plot

 As the rumors intensify, Lyla (Minka Kelly) becomes the target of harassment at school, even from her cheerleading mates.
 Meanwhile, Jason (Scott Porter) has left the hospital and returned home, seeing that his parents are having financial problems.
 He also refuses to talk with Lyla, telling her not to visit him ever again.

 Smash (Gaius Charles) reconnects with an old friend, Waverly Grady (Aasha Davis), who is revealed to be the local preacher's daughter.
 During a family dinner with Waverly and her father, Smash lies about attending the SAT courses.
 Eric (Kyle Chandler) and Tami (Connie Britton) grow more concerned about Julie (Aimee Teegarden), as she is spending more time with Matt (Zach Gilford).
 Eric does not his disapproval in front of Matt, and Julie decides to challenge her parents by announcing intentions of more dates with Matt.

 Tim (Taylor Kitsch) tries to befriend Lyla at school, but Lyla dismisses him, stating that she is having worse treatment than Tim.
 Tyra (Adrianne Palicki) confronts Tim over his selfishness, only to discover that he really is in love with Lyla.
 Lyla's harassment worsens when she finds that a classmate created a website where people can insult her.
 Buddy (Brad Leland) is told of this by a colleague, and consoles Lyla at home.
 Despite an incoming cheerleading championship, Lyla decides to quit the team.
 Tim tries to talk with Jason about Lyla's struggles, but he dismisses it.
 Noticing Lyla outside, Jason talks with her, scolding her for her actions.
 Lyla breaks down, claiming that she stood with him and that he is everything she has left.
 Jason cannot bring himself to forgive her, but is moved by her statement.

 After the Panthers win a game, they leave to join the cheerleaders at their championship.
-To prevent Matt from going out with Julie, Eric assigns to watch many football tapes over the weekend to keep him busy.
-However, his plan backfires when chooses to spend the morning watching the tapes with Matt.
-Smash starts experiencing severe nosebleeding, result of his use of steroids.
+To prevent Matt from going out with Julie, Eric assigns to watch many football game tapes over the weekend to keep him busy.
+However, his plan backfires when Julie chooses to spend the morning watching the tapes with Matt.
+Smash starts experiencing severe nosebleeding, a result of his use of steroids.
 Tim visits Lyla, telling her that she should go to the championship and not let her childhood dream die just because of them.
-Lyla arrives in time and performs her routine, and she is delighted upon seeing that Jason attended the game.
+Lyla arrives in time and performs her routine, and she is delighted upon seeing that Jason attended the competition.